web2solutions/dhx/docs/$dhx.dataDriver.md

 	Built on top of indexedDB API, it provides an asynchronous and an API that that is very similar to DHTMLX DataStore API ( http://docs.dhtmlx.com/api__refs__datastore.html ), which is a synchronous API.

+**What is indexedDB?**

+	IndexedDB is an API for client-side storage of significant amounts of structured data, which also enables high performance searches of this data using indexes.
+While DOM Storage is useful for storing smaller amounts of data, it is less useful for storing larger amounts of structured data.
+IndexedDB provides a solution. ( https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API )

 **why to use it?**

 - Provide support for offline applications.
 Nomore blockers when your server goes offline.